Analysis Report

 - Malware families: An optional list of malware families that were identified.

-- Verdict details: The details of how the verdict came to be.
+- Detection: The details of how the detection came to be.
 Threatray employs various techniques to detect and identify.
 These are:

 - Code: Verdict from Threatray’s code detections.
 This is explained in detail here.